splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 Add Splunk Observability Cloud to your deployment pipeline
 ============================================================

 After completing the initial rollout phase, you have deployed some collector components.
-For the scaled rollout, continue adding services to your pipeline.
+For the scaled rollout, continue to add services to your pipeline.

 * See the :ref:`otel-components` documentation for examples and templates to reference as you build your pipeline.
 * See :ref:`otel-configuration` to learn how to define multiple instances of components as well as their pipelines.